staysgt/ThreeTriosGame/docs/README.md

 'minimax', or 'cardlesslikely').
 Example of running the jar file with two machine players using flipmost and corner strategy respectively: java -jar src/ThreeTriosGame2.jar flipmost corners

+## Changes from HW7

+We made some changes from our HW7 view model, because we felt that the way that we had our view was not well organized.
+We